 Support local farmers and businesses with this one-of-a-kind farmers market in downtown Des Moines.
 The farmer’s market is one of the top things to do in downtown Des Moines and offers a variety of locally grown produce, Iowa fresh cut meats, live music, and more.
 Sip on a fresh-squeezed lemonade while browsing through the many unique goods and food stands.

 Location: Capital Square, 400 Locust St, Downtown Des Moines

 Hours: Saturdays from 7am-12pm (Changes seasonally)

-The Chinese cultural center of downtown Des Moines offers a stunning Asian pavilion, lush gardens, a tranquil pond, and several small waterfalls.
-The Character Garden displays six granite boulders arranged in a circle and are carved with the Chinese characters representing citizenship, responsibility, fairness, respect, caring, and trustworthiness.
+The Character Garden displays six granite boulders arranged in a circle and is carved with the Chinese characters representing citizenship, responsibility, fairness, respect, caring, and trustworthiness.
 Escape the downtown hustle to this small place of solitude.

 Location: Robert D. Ray Dr, Des Moines

 Hours: Open 24 Hours